The GALAH Survey: Accreted stars also inhabit the Spite Plateau: The lithium plateau and enrichment in GSE

 To quantify the Spite Plateau \ali abundance, we consider only stars with $\feh<-1.3$, because stars above this metallicity in the prograde halo and disk samples begin to show a divergence from the Spite Plateau.
 This divergence is likely the signature of Galactic lithium evolution \citep{Bensby2018}, and not self-depletion or -enrichment of lithium in these stars.
 A bootstrap method was used to estimate the mean and standard deviation for each population.
 For each sample of stars, we re-sampled the \ali values with replacement 1000 times.
 For each re-sampled set of values we found the mean and the standard deviation, and then found the mean and the standard deviation of these 1000 values.
 On the top row of Figure~\ref{fig:possible_enrichment} the coloured horizontal line is the mean of the 1000 mean values, and the shaded region indicates the average of the 1000 standard deviations.
-The values found for each population are as follows: \begin{itemize} \item For all 251 GALAH dwarf stars with $\teff>5850$~K, $\feh<-1.3$, and measured lithium abundance, we find the Spite Plateau has a mean of $\ali=2.35\pm0.01$ and a spread of $\sigma_{\ali}=0.12\pm0.01$. \item 39 \gaia-Enceladus stars: $\ali=2.38\pm0.02$, $\sigma_{\ali}=0.12\pm0.01$; \item 46 retrograde halo stars: $\ali=2.36\pm0.02$, $\sigma_{\ali}=0.14\pm0.03$; \item 32 prograde halo stars: $\ali=2.35\pm0.02$, $\sigma_{\ali}=0.09\pm0.01$; \item 35 disk stars: $\ali=2.33\pm0.03$, $\sigma_{\ali}=0.15\pm0.02$. \end{itemize} The metallicity range for which GALAH provides reliable metallicities is $\feh>\sim-3$, and we confirm \cite[as has previously been seen, e.g.,][]{Rebolo1988,Melendez2010} that the Spite Plateau is basically flat with metallicity for stars within this metallicity regime.
-The four sub-samples of stars show essentially identical mean \ali abundances.
-This strongly supports our hypothesis that the formation environment of stars does not play a role in the formation of the Spite Plateau.